 Center for the Humanities | Wesleyan University

-As a scholar of modern and contemporary art history, I specialize in the shifting entwinements of labor, genre, and value over the long twentieth century.
+Informed by feminist, queer, and critical race theory, my research and teaching focus on the shifting entwinements of genre, labor, and, value in the history of modern and contemporary art.
 Rooted in the art historical methodologies of close looking and archival research, my work explores these issues primarily, though not exclusively, through the knotted histories of experimental dance, theater, film, music, and the visual arts.

 I completed my Ph.D. in Art History at Columbia University in 2018, and my doctoral research was supported by a two-year Chester Dale Fellowship from the Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art.